MicrosoftDocs/visualfsharpdocs/docs/conceptual/query-expressions-[fsharp].md

-|
+</td></tr>
-|**leftOuterJoin**|Correlates two sets of selected values based on matching keys and groups the results.
+<td>**leftOuterJoin**</td><td>Correlates two sets of selected values based on matching keys and groups the results.
 If any group is empty, a group with a single default value is used instead.
-Note that the order of the keys around the = sign in a join expression is significant.
+Note that the order of the keys around the = sign in a join expression is significant.<br/>

 ```